A Critique of the 2018 Family Law System Review

-The Australian Government's reforms of the family law system are not going well.
-The 2018 discussion paper is a forerunner to the final report.
-It uses the term "family violence" 775 times, while mentioning "shared care" only twice, and making no references at all to "false allegations".
+The Australian Government’s reforms of the family law system have attracted significant attention and debate.
+The 2018 discussion paper is a precursor to the final report.
+It uses the term “family violence” 775 times, while mentioning “shared care” only twice, and making no references at all to “false allegations”.

 18 January 2019